serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

 feasible solution here.

 In short, we have to define an internal command, that defines our plugin lifecycle and that can be run by the plugin manager from within our hook implementation.
-Here is the step by step walkthrough.
+Here's the step-by-step walkthrough.

-### Adding our internal command(s)
+## Adding Our Internal Command(s)

 We add the internal command to our plugin, although the plugin is only triggered by hooks.
 ```js